-Addressing inefficient capital infrastructure spending would significantly minimize the infrastructure financing gap.
-Urban capital investment planning is shaping the cities and economies of the future by improving the expenditure management of local governments.
-Comprehensive and evidence-based capital investment planning enables effective sequencing and prioritization of investments to prevent inefficiencies in public infrastructure projects.
-Identifying optimal funding and financing solutions aligned with local financial priorities and constraints supports effective capital investment and more productive, compact urban forms within cities.
+Urban capital investment planning is shaping the cities and economies of the future by improving the effectiveness of expenditure of local governments.
+Comprehensive, spatially-informed, and evidence-based capital investment planning enables effective sequencing and prioritization of investments to prevent inefficiencies in public infrastructure projects.
+Identifying optimal funding and financing solutions aligned with local priorities and constraints supports effective capital investment and more productive, compact urban forms.
+Many financing actors overlook the importance of aligning their financial interventions with urban planning frameworks, failing to make the implementation of these frameworks a conditionality of funding or finance, despite their role in mitigating investment risks.

 Domestic and international private business and finance

-Research shows that a 100% increase in city size can lead to a 115% increase in its GDP, as economies of scale and agglomeration boost innovation, reduce transaction costs and enhance productivity.
-Effective spatial planning and local economic development foster urban environments that promote knowledge sharing, resource access and collaboration among businesses, research institutions and the labour force.
-This creates well-connected innovation hubs equipped with the necessary infrastructure for businesses to thrive, generating new products and services, creating livelihoods and attracting private sector investment.
+A 100% increase in city size can result in a 115% rise in GDP, as economies of scale and agglomeration drive innovation and productivity.
+Strategic spatial planning and local economic development can foster innovation hubs by supplying infrastructure for business growth and fostering entrepreneurship and private sector investment.
 International and national efforts to attract private business must recognize the essential role that local governments play in fostering enabling business environments in cities.

+However, these efforts must also recognize and account for the on-the-ground reality of cities as hubs of informality.
+Globally, the informal sector accounts for 61% of jobs, including most urban employment in developing countries, and provides housing for over 1 billion people.
+In developing countries, the informal economy contributes 40-50% of GDP, and most households obtain land and housing through informal land markets.
+Financial solutions must be created that factor in and leverage these aspects and build capacity of local governments to manage informal land markets.
+Excluding informality from policies, laws, and regulations impedes support for developing economies and overlooks the potential opportunities from this thriving sector.

 International development cooperation

-Successful implementation of the SDGs requires collaboration across all governance levels—global, national, and local.
-Multi-level cooperation is essential to ensure that official development assistance is effective at supporting SDG impacts at the local level.
-To scale up multilateral development bank (MDB) support to adequately address climate challenges and rapid urbanization, particularly in lower-income countries, their policies must evolve.
+Multi-level cooperation is essential to ensure that official development assistance (ODA) is effective at supporting SDG impacts at the local level.
+In the face of the global housing crisis, climate crisis and rising conflict, ODA flows to cities are still very limited.
+To scale up multilateral development bank (MDB) support to adequately address rapid urbanization, particularly in lower-income countries, their policies must evolve.
 While innovative finance mechanisms that align with the scope and scale of urban development are welcome, MDB policies and programmes must be grounded in the financial realities faced by local governments.
+Similarly, finance channelled through national government needs to respond to the needs of cities, and in particular address the critical gaps in infrastructure and adequate housing experienced in intermediate cities and by slum dwellers and other marginalised populations.